google/floodlight-audit/README.md

     values on the base page of the audit and test the propagation of the GST and cookies across the site.

-8.  *Show Page with No Floodlights* - (defaults to off) If checked, tells the tool to add an entry in the floodlight audit table for web pages that were visited and where no floodlight activity was captured.
-If this feature is not activated, by default the tool will only record floodlight activity on pages where it occurred, leaving out pages with no floodlight activity.
+8.  *Show Pages with No Conversion Tags* - (defaults to off) If checked, tells the tool to add an entry in the audit table for web pages that were visited and where no conversion tag activity was captured.
+If this feature is not activated, by default the tool will only record activity on pages where it occurred, leaving out pages with no activity.

 9.  *Run Button* - Will trigger the audit process once it is clicked.
 After the first click, will be replaced by a Stop button which will terminate the